Nanofus/novel.js/README.md

 - Shorthand tags for general styling of names etc. and presets to help with recurring styles.
 - Checkpoints to easily jump back and forth between scenes.
 - Saving the application state as a cookie or an encoded string that is given to the player.
+- Load text from text files and split `novel.json` into multiple files for easier management.
 - Support for CSS styling, custom JavaScript and HTML tags in text.
 - ...
 And much more ~!